-Thank you to the attendees, faculty, sponsors, and supporters of the Current Psychiatry/AACP 2019 Psychiatry Update for making the conference a tremendous success!
-We hope to see you again in 2020.
+We are in the process of putting together the program for the Current Psychiatry/AACP 2020 Psychiatry Update.
 SIGN UP for email updates to keep informed of program developments for our upcoming conference as they become available.

 Provided by the University of Cincinnati and Global Academy for Medical Education.